kartographia/git-stats/README.md

 * the nickname for this repository group
 * The repository link you would like to track - variable String REPO_LINK
 * The repository location on your file system - variable String LOCAL_PROJECT_DIRECTORY
-* The directories you wish to ignore when adding up the "modified lines" count - list object IGNORE_DIRECTORY
+* The file types you want to include within the filtering - variable List OK_FILE_TYPES

 # Optional feature for this project
 * The list of nicknamed contributors and their relative GitHub Usernames - dictionary (key-value pairs) object CONTRIBUTORS